LLM Observability

 Overview

-• Token usage (input, output, total)
+• Usage: Token counts (input, output, total).

-• Model details, temperature, and parameters
+• Metadata: Model versions, temperature, and parameters.

-• Latency and completion time
+• Performance: Latency and completion time.

-• Error messages and finish reasons
+• Status: Error messages and finish reasons.

 Generative AI Span Structure